Out-of-State Licenses Recognized in Wisconsin

 Each state regulates firearms laws differently and there is no obligation for one state to inform another of any changes to its law.
 The accuracy of the information on these websites is the responsibility of each individual state.

-If you believe you have information indicating that a state has been wrongly omitted from the list submit that information to DOJ in writing.
-The information will be reviewed, and the list will be adjusted if DOJ verifies an inaccuracy.
+If you believe you have information indicating that a state has been wrongly omitted from the list submit that information to Wisconsin DOJ in writing.
+The information will be reviewed, and the list will be adjusted if Wisconsin DOJ verifies an inaccuracy.

 Reciprocity